SurniaUlula/wpsso-plm/readme.txt

 The [WPSSO Organization add-on](https://wordpress.org/plugins/wpsso-organization/) can assign places to organizations (ie. content publisher, event organizer, etc.).

-The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) can use place information for the Schema Event location, Schema Job Posting location, and the Schema Place type (and its sub-types).
+The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) can use place information for the Schema Event location, Schema Job Posting location, and the Schema Place type (and its sub-types) for post / page content about specific places and locations.

 <h3>WPSSO PLM Standard Features</h3>